Gong

 What size Gong Lowkite should I get?

-For most riders in average wind conditions: 5m if you're under 80kg, 6m if you're over 80kg.
-If your local spot is consistently windy (20+ knots), consider sizing down.
+For the single-skin models (Plus V2, Neutra V2), the 4m or 5m covers most riders in average conditions.
+If your local spot is consistently windy (20+ knots), a 3m or 4m may be more appropriate.
 For a detailed breakdown by rider weight, see our size guide.

 Is Gong a reliable brand?